wso2/k8s-api-operator/scenarios/scenario-3/README.md

 ***Important:***
 > Follow the main README and deploy the apim-operator and configuration files.
 Make sure to set the analyticsEnabled to "true" and deploy analytics secret with credentials to analytics server and certificate, if you want to check analytics

+ ##### Deploying the artifacts

-##### Navigate to the scenarios/scenario-3 directory and execute the following command
+- Navigate to the scenarios/scenario-3 directory and execute the following command

 - Creating the opaque secret with basic credentials
     - In this scenario, we are using username "admin" and password "admin".